malrase/malrase.github.io/source/_posts/2014-07-27-la-degustation.markdown

   <p>There was a foie gras course where the liver had been finely grated over wine jelly and pistachio.
 I'd never eaten foie gras grated before, and it really helped take away the heaviness you sometimes get.
 Then there was the beef tongue "signature dish." </p>

   <p>I really enjoyed the wine pairings.
 They used mostly Czech wines, and it was nice to see the variety in types they produce here.
 There was also a great unfiltered Slovenian wine called <a href="http://www.scurek.com/www/index.php/en/wines/white-wines">Kontra</a>.
-The cheese course came with a delicious IPA.</p>
+The cheese course came with a delicious IPA from the <a href="http://www.beeradvocate.com/beer/profile/23493/">Matuška Brewery</a>.</p>

   <p><span itemprop="summary">If you're willing to splash out, this place is definitely worth it.
-It's a modern take on Czech flavours and ingredients</span></p>
+It's a modern take on Czech flavours and ingredients, and the courses are presented beautifully.</span></p>

   <p class="score">
     <span itemprop="rating" itemscope itemtype="http://data-vocabulary.org/Rating">
-      <span itemprop="value">VALUE</span>
+      <span itemprop="value">9.3</span>
       <meta itemprop="best" content="10"/> / 10
     </span>
   </p>

 </div>